learn-co-curriculum/dsc-html-css-scraping-intro-v2-1/README.md

 In this section, you'll begin to investigate content from the web.
 You'll start by learning a bit of HTML and CSS, the foundations for the web and from there you'll take a look at how to scrape information from the web in order to systematically create and build datasets that may not be otherwise available to you.

-## Objectives
-You will be able to:
-* Give a brief summary of what is to be covered in this section
-* Understand and explain why the section will help you to become a data scientist

 ## HTML, CSS and Web Scraping

 While many companies provide access to information via APIs, sometimes you have to scrape the information that you need for your analysis from web pages designed to be read by people.